HCL-TECH-SOFTWARE/connections-automation/README.md

 * Set up Kubernetes
 * Install and configure Component Pack to work with Connections

-By default, Component Pack will consider first node in [nfs_servers] to be your NFS master also, and by default it will consider that on NFS master, all needed folders for Component Pack live in /pv-connections.
-You can rewrite it with:
+By default, Component Pack will consider first node in [nfs_servers] to be your NFS master also, and by default it will consider that on NFS master, all needed folders for Component Pack live in /pv-components directory with additional /pv-data and /pv-apps directories.

+You can change this by setting in your inventory the master and the path:

 ```
 nfsMasterAddress: "172.29.31.1"